 How to get certified: Green Project Management Certifications

-There is currently only one official sustainable project management certification in the market and it is accredited by GPM Global (Green Project Management).
-It’s various certification programs are crafted and awarded by a board of project management professionals and sustainability experts in the field.
+There is currently one official sustainable project management certification in the market, hosted by GPM Global (Green Project Management).
+GPM’s various certification programs have been developed by a board of project management professionals and sustainability experts in the field.

-The Green Project Manager © (GPM, see more here) programs are all built in compliance with ISO 17024 and GAPPS standards (more information here), meaning that you can have confidence that your certification will be relevant, valuable and internationally recognized.
-To top it all off, the GPM program is available in various languages for various countries to make sure no one misses out.
+The Green Project Manager programs are all built in compliance with ISO 17024 and GAPPS standards.
+This ensures that your certification will be relevant, valuable and internationally recognised.
+In addition, the GPM program is available in various languages, so it’s widely accessible for everyone.

 The three types of Green Project Manager Certifications

-All GPM © certifications are built upon the PRiSM method and the P5 Standards for Sustainability in Project Management.
-However, they come in three different levels, each with varying degrees of complexity, knowledge and expertise required.
+All GPM certifications are built upon the PRiSM method and the P5 Standards for Sustainability in Project Management.
+However, they come in three different levels, each with varying degrees of complexity and knowledge and expertise pre-requisites.
 The three types of certification include: GPM-b (Basic), GPM-s (Specialist), and GPM-m (Masters).
 We break down the type of certification, prerequisites for entry, and costs for each type.

-This is the most foundational certification offered by Green Project Management ©.
-It is a largely knowledge-based certification that enables individuals to demonstrate their knowledge in delivery projects through sustainable practices and philosophies.
+This is the most foundational certification offered by Green Project Management.
+It is a knowledge-based certification which enables individuals to demonstrate their knowledge through sustainable practices and philosophies.

-It aims to give individuals the knowledge to maximize sustainability efforts within the project lifecycle, improve the construction and delivery of project deliverables, and to implement measurable standards that account for the holistic environmental and social impacts of project activities.
+It aims to give individuals the knowledge to maximise sustainability efforts within the project lifecycle.
+This knowledge will improve the construction and delivery of project deliverables, and assist the PM to implement measurable standards.
+As a result, the projects created by the PM will account for the environmental and social impacts of project activities.

 As a foundational certification, there are no prerequisites to entry, though specific prior credentials and learning can be granted.
-Make sure to check whether you can get prior learning recognized here.
+If you’d like to check whether you can get prior learning recognised, look at this website.
 To achieve this certification, you must pass a 150 multiple choice question examination with a three hour time limit.

 Finally, the GPM-b certification application costs USD 199.

-This certification is an expert-level international certification that not only recognizes an individual’s knowledge, but skills and competence at putting that knowledge into action.
-This certification can be earned by individuals that have exemplified technical competency in sustainable project management by meeting the prescribed standards of performance.
+This certification is an expert-level international certification that recognises an individual’s knowledge, skills, and competence implementing that knowledge.
+This certification is suitable for individuals that have shown technical competency in sustainable project management, and meet the prescribed standards of performance.

 Unlike the prior level of certification, GPM-s has specific experience requirements.
-If you possess a Bachelor’s degree, you will require an additional four years or 6000 hours of experience working in the role of Project, Program, Manager or Director in the past twelve years.
+If you possess a Bachelor’s degree, it requires you have four years or 6000 hours of experience working as a Project Manager, Program Manager, or a Director in the past twelve years.
 Without a Bachelor’s degree, the required experience increases to five years or 7500 hours.

-To achieve this certification, individuals will be assessed through a written case study and must achieve a minimum score of 35 using GPM’s Management Complexity Rating worksheet.
+To achieve this certification, the GPM will assess individuals through a written case study.
+They must achieve a minimum score of 35 using GPM’s Management Complexity Rating worksheet.
 Additionally, assessors may require a video-interview to get additional evidence to make their final decision.

 The certification is also time bound and is valid for five years.
 The GPM-s certification costs USD $499 for GPM members and USD $699 for non-members.

-This is the highest credential you can achieve and is catered to PMs and directors that want to gain internationally recognized certification for their accomplishments in sustainable project management.
-As a master’s level certification, it comes with the most stringent experience requirements and prerequisites.
+This is the highest credential you can achieve.
+The GPM-m is designed for PMs and directors, and is an internationally recognised certification for accomplishment in sustainable project management.
+As a master’s level certification, it comes with stringent experience requirements and prerequisites.

 Firstly, to apply for GPM-m an individual must hold either GPM-b or GPM-s certification.
-In addition to that, a Bachelor’s degree or the equivalent from an accredited college or university is required with also having earned at least 200 continuing education points.
-Finally, there are the experience requirements.
-These are extensive so we’ve listed it down below:
+In addition to that, the application must hold a Bachelor’s degree, and have earned least 200 continuing education points.
+Finally, the experience requirements are as follows:

-- If you have a Bachelor’s degree, you will require eight years of work experience in a project, program, manager or director role, with at least four of those being in the past twelve years.
+- If you have a Bachelor’s degree, you will require eight years of work experience in a project or program manager or director role, with at least four of those being in the past twelve years.

 - If you have a Master’s degree, that experience prerequisite is cut down to six years or 9000 hours, with at least four of those years being in the past twelve years.